My Little Story (And Why I'm Here)

 The thought of leaving that hard-earned salary and benefits to work for myself, though?
 Terrifying doesn't even cover it.

-But here's what really got me: The client I was working with had hired me to help him take his own scary leap.
+But here's what really got me: the client I was working with had hired me to help him take his own scary leap.
 And looking back at every freelance client I'd worked with... they had all done the scary thing.
 They had all chosen to bet on themselves and their vision.

 It was staring me in the face the whole time: I loved working with these people who light up when they talk about what they do.
 Like Stace at Rutabaga, who's all about making healthy food accessible to her community—and making it taste incredible while she's at it.
 Those deep-dive conversations about what really matters to them?
 That's my favorite part.